Custody Order for Parents with Open CINA Cases

-Parents involved in open Child in Need of Assistance (CINA) cases have a new way to get a court to order permanent custody, physical care, and visitation.
-Before July 1, 2015, one of the parents would have to start a divorce or custody case to get a permanent order that lasted after the CINA case closed.
-A new law took effect on July 1 that provides another option for some parents who cannot afford to start a divorce or custody case, but still want to have a custody order in place.
+Parents involved in open Child in Need of Assistance (CINA) cases have a way to get a court to order permanent custody, physical care, and visitation.
+The law provides an option for some parents who cannot afford to start a divorce or custody case, but still want to have a custody order in place.
 Below is more information on these options for parents with open CINA cases.

 What is a CINA case?

 A county attorney starts a CINA case when there are concerns about a child’s safety and well-being when the child is with his or her parents.
 The State of Iowa and the parents of the child are parties to the case.
 To make sure the child is safe, a judge in the juvenile court makes decisions about child custody, physical care, and visitation as well as services for the children and parents that must be made available while a CINA case is open.
 A CINA case is usually open for a limited time.

 What if a parent needs a permanent custody order?

 The juvenile court can close the CINA case, enter a custody order, and transfer the power to make decisions about the child involved to the district court, without a parent starting a new case.
 The juvenile court would hold a hearing and order custody, physical care, and visitation.
 These orders are called “bridge orders.”

 How do I know if I can get a bridge order in my case?